 Jeffco 4-H Shooting Sports

 4-H Record Books are also called e-Records.
 They can be downloaded from the State 4-H Website.
 Each project has its own record book that members are required to complete each year.
-The links to e-Records in the specific project areas are below.
 Record books are turned in at Interview Judging before our County Fair.
-In June, you will need to schedule an interview for each of your project areas and bring your record book with you to Interview Judging the week of the Jeffco Fair & Festival.
+In June/July, you will need to schedule an interview for each of your project areas and bring your record book with you to Interview Judging the week of the Jeffco 4-H Fair.

 General Project e-Records

 - Natural Resources (Scroll down to see the Shooting Sports section)

 If you are enrolling in a Shooting Sports project, we will need to know the Hunter Education Certificate number on your child’s Hunter Ed card if they have taken a class in order for them to participate in Shooting Sports contests.
 You will also need to upload a scanned PDF of the Hunter Education Card in 4honline.